gbif/registry/roadmap-grscicoll.md

 ## Define and implement the master data management solution

-There are potentially multiple sources of truth for the metadata in the catalog which needs to be resolved; a problem known as [master data management](https://en.wikipedia.org/wiki/Master_data_management).
+There are potentially multiple sources of truth for the metadata in the catalogue which needs to be resolved; a problem known as [master data management](https://en.wikipedia.org/wiki/Master_data_management).
 For example we have information available in a dataset metadata description, an existing GRSciColl entry and an Index Herbariorum record.

-*   Define, implement and document the approach taken by the catalog for handling differing views of metadata [[REG-319](https://github.com/gbif/registry/issues/319)]
+*   Define, implement and document the approach taken by the catalogue for handling differing views of metadata [[REG-319](https://github.com/gbif/registry/issues/319)]
     *   An approach <span style="text-decoration:underline;">could</span> be as follows:
-        *   For each institution and collection entry in the catalog, a single source of truth is identified for the key metadata (title, description etc).
+        *   For each institution and collection entry in the catalogue, a single source of truth is identified for the key metadata (title, description etc).
 This may be one of:
             *   An entry from Index Herbariorum, or other system that is automatically integrated through harvesting
             *   Metadata for a dataset registered in GBIF (i.e. an EML file) [[REG-305](https://github.com/gbif/registry/issues/305)]
-            *   An entry made directly into the catalog through the user interface, or pushed through the API by an application (e.g. a collection management system)
+            *   An entry made directly into the catalogue through the user interface, or pushed through the API by an application (e.g. a collection management system)
         *   The core metadata is never changed in GRSciColl for externally sourced entities, and edits must be applied in the system providing the master record.
             *   The entries in GRSciColl may be enriched with the following fields:
                 *   Additional identifiers to link to alternative views or aid discovery